yusufcanli/ui-font-tester/README.md

 # ui-font-tester
-Font Tester is a Chrome extension that you can instantly test google fonts on any website.
-Mark a selector and adjust the fonts, the font thickness, the size.
-You can also save these adjustments as a css file.
+Font Tester is a Chrome extension to test google fonts on websites dinamically.
+Mark a selector and adjust the fonts, the font thickness or the size.
+You can also save your adjustments as a css file.